Skip to main content

 2. Then, each division will collaborate with senior leadership and their team members to build up to 3 team-level OKRs aligned with the company’s goals (i.e. they should help meet the company OKRs!).

-3. Finally, key result data will be updated in Lattice monthly (see below for the process).
+3. Finally, key result data will be updated in the Domo dashboard.

 OKRs are not roadmaps!